abgulati/kosmos-2_5-containerized/README.md

         swap=80GB
         ```

+    - Restart WSL for changes to take effect:

+        ```
+        # via command-prompt / PowerShell:

+        wsl --shutdown

+        # Confirm no distros are running:

+        wsl --list --running    # should show "There are no running distributions."

+        # Restart:

+        wsl
+        ```
     - Keep an eye on resource use via the Task Managers `Performance` tab, modify the values above as required

 - You may also try to build with increased verbosity as required to diagnose any other issues: `pip install -vvv . --no-build-isolation`